guyfridge/Infra-Optimization/README.md

 3. Create a new user with permissions to create, list, get, update, and delete pods
 4. Configure application on the pod
 5. Take snapshot of ETCD database
-6. Set criteria such that if the memory of CPU goes beyond 50%, environments automatically get scaled up and configured
+6. Set criteria such that if the CPU exceeds 50%, environments automatically get scaled up and configured

 ## Manually create a controller VM on Google Cloud and install Terraform, Docker, and Kubernetes on it
 Inside Google Cloud, create an e2-medium machine with the following: